centreon/centreon-documentation/versioned_docs/version-23.10/reporting/backup-restore.md

 -   Reinstalling the centreon-bi-server module in the same version as the one saved
 -   Integrating generated reports
--   Integrating custom reports settings
+-   Integrating custom report settings
 -   Integrating Centreon MBI configuration data
 -   Integrating MariaDB data
 -   Deleting data extracted from the backup